-The first step in bringing your organization's Chrome OS devices under management is by onboarding them with Mobile Device Manager Plus.
-Onboarding devices with MDM essentially means device enrollment followed by user assignment.
-However, before enrolling Chrome devices, the following are the onboarding prerequisites you need to conform to.
+The first step in bringing your organization's Chrome OS devices or Chromebooks under management is by onboarding them with Mobile Device Manager Plus.
+Onboarding devices with Chrome OS MDM essentially means device enrollment followed by user assignment.
+However, before enrolling Chromebooks with MDM, the following are the onboarding prerequisites you need to conform to.

-Right after enrolling Chrome devices, user assignment must be done in order to complete the on-boarding process.
+Right after enrolling Chrome devices, user assignment must be done in order to complete the on-boarding process and facilitate Chrome device management.
 For the complete procedure to enroll Chrome devices, click here.

-MDM uses profiles as a mode to apply configurations to managed devices; configure from an extensive set of policies and restrictions which are currently supported.
-With MDM, you can choose to create Chromebook profiles for the user or the device.
+Mobile device management tools use profiles as a mode to apply configurations to managed devices; configure from an extensive set of policies and restrictions which are currently supported.
+With Chromebook device management software (or Chromebook MDM), you can choose to create Chromebook profiles for the user or the device.
 As the name suggests, a user profile ensures that the configured policies and restrictions are applied to the user, irrespective of the device utilized by the user; whereas, a device profile ensures that the configured policies and restrictions are applied to the entire device, i.e, to all the users utilizing the device.

 For Chrome devices deployed in businesses or schools where multi-user login is predominant, MDM supports ephemeral mode ensuring local user information and associated settings are erased every time a user signs out.
 Forcing ephemeral mode reduces the chances of any personal information being left behind on the device.
 MDM also lets you allow or restrict Forced Re-enrollment, wherein users cannot revoke management despite resetting the device.

-MDM lets you provision Chrome devices in Kiosk mode, which locks down the device with a single app or a set of preselected apps.
+MDM for Chromebooks lets you provision Chrome devices in Kiosk mode, which locks down the device with a single app or a set of preselected apps.
 In addition to that, you can configure policies such as Wi-Fi, Ethernet, VPN, and push certificates for users as well as the devices.
-For the extensive list and information about the supported profiles, click here.
+For the extensive list and information about profiles supported when you use Mobile Device Manager Plus as your Chrome device manager, click here.

 MDM lets you add applications to the App Repository which can subsequently be distributed to the managed devices.
-For Chrome devices, MDM supports Web Store apps as well as tailored custom apps.
+In Chrome device management, MDM supports Web Store apps as well as tailored custom apps.
 Web Store apps are those which are available for public download on the Chrome Web Store, which can be downloaded on Chrome devices or Chrome browsers.
 For distribution and installation of Web Store apps using MDM, click here.
 In certain circumstances, you might require customized apps which might not be available on the Chrome Web Store; custom/enterprise apps are usually created by third-party developers and available for use only on a request basis.
-However, you can create custom Chrome apps and subsequently distribute them to your managed Chrome devices, as explained here and update custom Chrome apps remotely using MDM.
+However, you can create custom Chrome apps and subsequently distribute them to your managed Chrome devices, as explained here and update custom Chrome apps remotely when using MDM for Chrome device management.
 Additionally, you can silently install Android apps on your managed Chrome devices as well.